 While the Graduate Division does not have a general minimum GRE score for applicants, individual departments are free to establish minimum GRE test score requirements.

-For GRE General Exams and Subject tests, we will need the Test Date and seven digit Registration Number found on your official Report of Scores from ETS to match your official scores to your online application.
+For GRE General Exams and Subject tests, you must provide your Test Date and seven digit Registration Number as well as your self-reported scores (found on your official Report of Scores from ETS) in the Exam Scores section of your eApp.
+This information will allow us to match your official scores to your online application.

 Teacher Education Program (TEP) Applicants

 You may submit either Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.